-The largest city in Rhode Island, Providence is the host of Rhode Island PrideFest during the second half of June - the date of PrideFest and the Night Gay Pride Parade was Saturday, June 18, 2016.
-This event basically functions as Providence Gay Pride and Newport Gay Pride all rolled into one statewide celebration, and it tends to draw spectators from the surrounding region, as Providence is about an hour's drive from Boston, Worcester, and the New London and Mystic region in southeastern Connecticut.
+The largest city in Rhode Island, Providence is the host of Rhode Island PrideFest during the second half of June.
+This year's PrideFest and the Illuminated Night Gay Pride Parade is Saturday, June 16, 2018, and basically functions as Providence Gay Pride and Newport Gay Pride all rolled into one statewide celebration.
+It tends to draw spectators from the surrounding region, as Providence is about an hour's drive from Boston, Worcester, and the New London and Mystic region in southeastern Connecticut.

 That same evening, the Illuminated Night Gay Pride Parade commenced downtown by Kennedy Plaza and meanders through the city's vibrant downtown.
 This is one of the few after-dark Gay Pride parades in the country, and it's a very fun event for both spectators and those marching.